Yuri Komelkov: Art collection

 Yuri Komelkov has been collecting art objects since 1999.
 The total amount of the collection items is over 1000.
 The collection comprises pictures, sculptures, graphics and fine and decorative art objects.

 The collection comprises works of contemporary Ukrainian artists.
 Painting is represented by monocollections of Anatoly Kryvolap, Ivan Marchuk, Petro Lebedynets, Matviy Vaisberg, Volodymyr Budnikov, Vladyslav Shereshevsky, Victor Ryzhikh, Galyna Neledva, Sergiy Gai, Borys Buryak, Olexander Zhivotkov, Mykola Zhuravel, Olexander Babak, Oleksiy Litvinenko, Eduard Belsky, Oksana Stratiychuk, Roman Romanyshyn, Oleg Denysenko, Mykhailo Demtsu, Borys Egiazaryan, Vachagan Norazyan.

 The collection also includes monocollections by sculpturers Olexander Sukholit (over 40 works), Oleksiy Vladimirov, Mykola Bilyk.
 There are also objects of arts made of ceramics, metal, wood, textile (tapestries, carpets, batik) and glass.

 Annually, a part of the collection was exhibited in the Triptych gallery (2003–2014).
 To celebrate the 25th anniversary of the gallery, there was published a jubilee series of postcards with reproductions of 32 most popular contemporary Ukrainian artists, sculptors and graphic artists from Yuri Komelkov's private collection.
 The series had a circulation of 320.000 copies.
 The postcards were meant for visitors of major Kyiv exhibitions.

 Patronage

 Yuri Komelkov initiated and curated three sculpture plein-air events — in Vyshhorod (2008, the event dedicated to the 1020th anniversary of Christianization of Kyivan Rus'), in Bucha (2009) and Irpin (2014).
 The art director of the plein-air events was Mykola Bilyk.
-On 18 October 2014 a garden of plein-air sculptures was opened to the public in the center of Irpen.
+On 18 October 2014 a garden of plein-air sculptures was opened to the public in the center of Irpin.
 The results of the plein-air events were covered in catalogues.

 Yuri Komelkov took part in a charity marathon dedicated to Saint Nicholas' day.
 The marathon called "The miracle begins" was held on the Inter channel (2014).
 It initiated a fundraising campaign to acquire medical equipment for newborn babies.